Automate incident handling in Microsoft Sentinel with automation rules

 SecurityIncident | where ModifiedBy contains "Automation"

-In this document, you learned how to use automation rules to manage your Azure Sentinel incidents queue and implement some basic incident-handling automation.
+In this document, you learned how to use automation rules to manage your Microsoft Sentinel incidents queue and implement some basic incident-handling automation.

-- To learn more about advanced automation options, see Automate threat response with playbooks in Azure Sentinel.
+- To learn more about advanced automation options, see Automate threat response with playbooks in Microsoft Sentinel.

-- For help in implementing automation rules and playbooks, see Tutorial: Use playbooks to automate threat responses in Azure Sentinel.
+- For help in implementing automation rules and playbooks, see Tutorial: Use playbooks to automate threat responses in Microsoft Sentinel.